 If you're ready to rise to the next level in your career, enroll in our 43-credit MSN program.
 A bachelor's degree in nursing is required for admission.
-The next enrollment period is Spring 2020.
-This application is open with a deadline of October 1st, 2019.
+The next enrollment period is Fall 2020.
+This application is open with a deadline of July 1st, 2020.

 Post-Graduate /APRN Certificate Program